IfeanyiEmeagi/Web-Scraping-Spiders/README.md

 *Spiders*

 - OscarSpider - The spider scrapes all the award-winning films, the number of nominations, and the number of awards in each table year from https://www.scrapethissite.com/pages/ajax-javascript/#2015."

+- LeagueTableSpider - The spider scrapes the win, loses, draw and points of all the teams in four European league table.
+The European leagues are French Ligue 1, Italian Serie A, German Bundesliga, Spanish LALIGA and English Premier League.